githubteacher/foundations-feb/about.md

 # About the class

-This is a Foundations Open Enrollment class on February 24, 2015.
+This is a Foundations Open Enrollment class.

+* Date: February 24, 2015
 * Teacher: @jaw6